ourlifeloop/marketing/src/cms/careers/onboarding-specialist.md

 date: 2022-05-11T18:15:30.180Z
 title: Onboarding Specialist
 link: https://recruit.hirebridge.com/v3/applicationv2/Jobapplylogin.aspx?cid=8153&jid=576857
+responsibilities:
+  - Conduct all Customer Trainings (Includes initial onboarding training and monthly refreshers.)
+  - Will help conduct LifeLoop University Beginner and Pro Courses (Monthly Webinar Trainings open to all customers.)
+  - Utilize Mailchimp to create monthly customer communication emails.
+  - Help keep all LifeLoop Learning Community documents, FAQs, and Videos up to date and relevant as the LifeLoop platform changes.
+  - Offer ongoing support for the Customer Support Team during high volume periods.
+  - Provide any needed 1:1 supplemental customer training.
+  - Conduct Resident and Connection trainings as well as stay up to date on product releases, updates, and bug fixes.
 ---
 **Job description**

 At LifeLoop we pride ourselves on being customer centric.
 We strive to provide the best customer experience and we hire accordingly!
 If you love being part of a team environment, helping others and being organized you will fit right in!
 LifeLoop is a fast-growing SaaS company that is continually adding to its team, providing ample opportunity to grow with it!